mel-project/docs.themelio.org/specifications/melscript-specification.md

 Literals are one of:

-* Decimal numbers, always representing unsigned 64-bit big-endian: `12345`
+* Decimal numbers, always representing unsigned big-endian represented with the smallest number of bytes: `12345`
 * Hexadecimal bytestrings: `#xdeadbeef00`
 * Literal strings, interpreted as UTF-8: `"Hello World"`